 - Present the experience and then shines the Light of God’s mercy and grace through it.
 Show her and tell her how God has used this situation in your life to bring you closer to Him.
 Psalm 78:4

 True intimacy is birthed from (appropriate) transparency.
 It seems to me that at a certain age, girls struggle with it being all about them!
 While this is a natural stage of development for our girls, it is important to draw those in-grown eyeballs of theirs to an outward gaze.

-On one level, we could teach our girls meaningful things during this time such as never wear white after Labor Day, never wear black to a wedding, and always wear clean underwear.
+On one level, we could teach our girls meaningful things during this time, such as never wearing white after Labor Day, never wearing black to a wedding, and always wearing clean underwear.
 (Have I dated myself with this comment?)

-Mary Poppins gave some pretty great advice when she said “a spoonful of sugar makes the medicine go down”.
+Mary Poppins gave some pretty great advice when she said “A spoonful of sugar makes the medicine go down.”
 And it also applies to mentoring your daughter!
-Moreover, while sugar can help many bitter things taste better, sometimes it takes more than a spoonful of sugar to make life’s medicine go down.
+Moreover, while sugar can help many bitter things taste better, sometimes it takes more than a spoonful to make life’s medicine go down.
 Mom, you know your daughter better than anyone.
 You know what makes her excited, what gives her joy, what drives her.
 Our challenge is to incorporate FUN into the mentoring time.
 With a little thought, you can make it something she wants to experience more and more!

 The next step after planning a TIME is planning WHAT TO STUDY

 Would you like more information on my Mother/Daughter Bible studies?

 The Companion Guide to Beautiful Girlhood and Beautiful Girlhood is for girls ages 9-14.
 Pumpkin Seed Press publishes The Companion Guide to Beautiful Girlhood to accompany Beautiful Girlhood.
 You can purchase both books on Amazon.